diagrams/diagrams-doc/doc/manual.rst

-Most functions that create some sort of shape (*e.g.* `square`, `pentagon`, `polygon`...) can in fact create any instance of the `PathLike` class (see `The PathLike class`_).
-You can often take advantage of this to do some custom processing of shapes by creating a *path* instead of a diagram, doing some processing, and then turning the path into a diagram.
+Most functions that create some sort of shape (*e.g.* `square`, `pentagon`, `polygon`...) can in fact create any instance of the `TrailLike` class (see `TrailLike`_).
+You can often take advantage of this to do some custom processing of shapes by creating a *trail* instead of a diagram, doing some processing, and then turning the trail into a diagram.

 In particular, assigning names to the vertices of a shape can be accomplished as follows.
 Instead of writing just (say) `pentagon`, write